Overview – The Definition of Knowledge

 For example, you can’t know something if it isn’t true.
 If someone said, “I know that the moon is made of green cheese” you wouldn’t consider that knowledge because it isn’t true.

 Gettier’s paper describes two scenarios where an individual has a justified true belief that is not knowledge.
-One of Gettier’s scenarios is:
+Both scenarios describe a belief that fails to count as knowledge because the justified belief is only true as a result of luck.

 - Smith and Jones are interviewing for the same job